 Alan Lang is currently teaching his fifteenth year at Lamar High School.
 He became a Lamar fine arts staff member in the fall of 2005 after teaching at Lindsay High School in Oklahoma for four years.
 Mr. Lang is a graduate of the University of Oklahoma, with a bachelor’s degree in instrumental music education.
 During his college years, he was a member of the 1998 Phantom Regiment Drum & Bugle Corps where he studied with professional trumpeter Peter Bond of the NYC Metropolitan Opera Orchestra.
 Alan also performed in the jazz band, symphonic bands, marching band, and choir while attending OU.
 Mr. Alan Lang has worked as a Drum Corps International instructor (Pioneer 2003-2006, Revolution 2008-2011) as visual caption head.

-Mr. Lang lives in Dallas with his wife Shaneen and their three cats, Sebastian, Belle and Leeloo.
+Mr. Lang lives in Oak Cliff with his wife Shaneen and their three cats, Sebastian, Leeloo, and Banksy.

 Zack Riley, Associate Director of Bands